 - Patello-femoral Dysfunctions

 - Patellar Tracking Issues

 - Dislocations (Patella)

 Our treatment approach is focussed on Performance, Wellness, Mobility, Balance & Proprioceptive training, Bracing, Compression, Modalities, Myofascial techniques and more.

 A thorough Assessment is essential to highlight problem areas and understand the cause of injury.

-Sports Therapy for Children & Adolescents
+Athletic Therapist for Children & Adolescents

 Our Physiotherapists work with Athletes of all ages.
 We work with children as young as 6 years old to focus on Foundation and Sports Specific Training to prevent injury and enhance performance.
 We work hand in hand with parents and children to create a realistic treatment plan to best suit the individual needs and goals of you and your child.

 Areas that we focus our Assessment on :

 - Exercise Prescription